Azure/azure-powershell/src/Network/Network/help/Az.Network.md

 Creates a rewrite rule for an application gateway.

 ### [New-AzApplicationGatewayRewriteRuleActionSet](New-AzApplicationGatewayRewriteRuleActionSet.md)
-Creates a rewrite rule actionset for an application gateway.
+Creates a rewrite rule action set for an application gateway.

 ### [New-AzApplicationGatewayRewriteRuleCondition](New-AzApplicationGatewayRewriteRuleCondition.md)
 Adds a condition to the RewriteRule for an application gateway.